Ronit-gurjar/Ronit-gurjar/README.md

 ## 👋 Hi, I’m @Ronit-gurjar
 - 👀 I’m interested in Development, Cars, Martial arts, Anime and much more
-- 💞️ I’m looking to collaborate on Projects related to Machine learning, Application Development, game Development and XR
+- 💞️ I’m looking to collaborate on Projects related to Front-end development, Machine learning, Application Development, game Development and XR.
 - 📫 You can contact me by ronitgurjar999@gmail.com or follow me on my instagram [Ronit Gurjar](https://www.instagram.com/ronitgurjar__)

 <!---